muppet9010/Factorio-Biter-Revive/README.md

 This is a special setting for when you want non linear revive chance growth in relation to evolution.
 When the default value of the setting is blank/empty then the simpler `Chance of revive % per evolution %` setting value will be used by the mod.
 When the formula setting is populated it will take priority over the simpler value setting.

 The formula must be valid Lua written as suitable for use after the keyword `return` and will be run within the mod.
-The biter's force evolution above the minimum runtime setting will be passed in as a Lua variable `evo` as a numeric value of the evolution percentage.
-So if the minimum is 70 (%) and the biters force evo is 72 (%) the `evo` variable will have a value of 2.
+The enemy's force evolution above the minimum runtime setting will be passed in as a Lua variable `evo` as a numeric value of the evolution percentage.
+So if the minimum is 70 (%) and the enemies force evo is 72 (%) the `evo` variable will have a value of 2.

 Example of valid formula string: `evo * 1.5`